AlejandroPSJ2/lightweight-symbolic-validator/README.md

 |---|--------------|------------------------|
 | How it works | Model guesses in the reply | Model delegates to deterministic code |
 | Typical outcome | Silent errors | Fewer symbolic mistakes; optional **witness** evidence in the answer |

-You do **not** configure one scenario per use case.
-Once the tool is on, the agent can use it whenever the conversation needs exact counts, set differences, coverage, or duplicate detection — on whatever text, lists, or tables appear in the chat.

 ## Quick start (MCP)